Election-Tech-Initiative/electionguard/docs/basics/steps/1_Key_Ceremony.md

 ### Attendance

-Guardians exchange all public keys and ensure each fellow guardian has received an election and auxiliary public key ensuring at all guardians are in attendance.
+Guardians exchange all public keys and ensure each fellow guardian has received an election and auxiliary public key ensuring that all guardians are in attendance.

 ### Key Sharing